A worldwide augmented reality monster spotting game begun in 2009.

 Free All Monsters! was an augmented reality mobile phone game for children, families and even grown ups in which players searched for invisible monsters in the streets around them using a Magical Monstervision Machine (their mobile phone).
 If they found where the monster lived, they could see it using Monstervision (looking through the camera of their mobile phone).

 Free All Monsters! started as a text message game called Free Manchester's Monsters in 2007 using Thumbprint City, a platform for creating socially valuable uses of text messaging.
-This was expanded to include Free London's Monsters, with leaflets distributed around Hoxton and Shoreditch, and I presented a poster about it at the CHI international computer science conference in Florence in 2008.
+This was expanded to include Free London's Monsters, with leaflets distributed around Hoxton and Shoreditch, and with a different mechanism SXSW Interactive.
+I presented a poster about it at the CHI international computer science conference in Florence in 2008.

 The first augmented reality version was on Nokia N95s in 2009, and then it became an iphone app with participants worldwide.